bcmichael/RNMR-Docs/docs/command/full_command.md

 Qualifier Defaults: /WND

 Description:
-`LPK` displays a list of peak positions and intensities for the first 50 peaks within the current display limits (`LIM`) above the current peak pick threshold (`TH`). `LPK` only lists peaks within the current display limits for the data in processing buffer 1.
-The user need not be viewing the processing buffer to use `LPK`.
+`LPK` displays a list of peak positions and intensities for the first 50 peaks in the visible processing buffer within the current display limits (`LIM`) above the current peak pick threshold (`TH`).

 The first line displayed by `LPK` will be the current buffer title.
 The following line will contain the archive, record, block number, owner, and date.
 Direction 1 is always indicated by "\*" in the block number display and corresponds to